gnulnx/python-color-logger/README.md

 python-color-logger
 ===================

-Simple custom color logging for python
+Simple custom color logging for python.

 The original code for this project was written by Vinay Sajip and is hosted at: https://bitbucket.org/vinay.sajip/logutils/ the original documentation for this project is at: http://plumberjack.blogspot.co.uk/2010/12/colorizing-logging-output-in-terminals.html